 New applicants must at least hold a Bachelor's degree from a university or an institute of higher vocational education (with a minimum of three years of full-time study).
 Please note that a Bachelor’s degree with lower Second division does not meet the requirements.
 All applications will be assessed by the Examination Board.
-Students from all disciplinary backgrounds will be considered, but the following subjects provide a particularly relevant basis for participating in the ERM programme:
+Students from all disciplinary backgrounds will be considered, but the following subjects provide a particularly relevant basis for participating in the ERM program:

-- Economics, Social Sciences (especially Political Science, Law and Policy Studies)
+- Economics, Social Sciences (especially Political Science, Law, and Policy Studies)

 - Natural Sciences

 - Academic motivation